 Wasting a child's time is no less reprehensible than wasting anyone else's time.

 It is impossible for a child to learn respect when their basic needs are dismissed.

 Adults too often interpret child's behaviour through adult understanding and end up attributing children with motives that are vile... and adult, not innocent.

 Children have an innate and unavoidable inner drive to mature and master their lives.
 Pushing doesn't make it go faster, it stops it.

 Trust the world to provide natural consequences.
 Logical consequences are not logical to anyone but the adult who thought them up.

-Once, men were allowed to hit their wives, employees, slaves and children.
+Once, men were allowed to hit their wives, employees, slaves, pets, and children.
 Now they're only allowed to hit their children.
 There is a lot wrong with that.

 The sanest parenting is that which spends the least amount of time trying to alter fundamental reality, like what their children think.